en-wl/wordlist/site/contrib.md

 title: Help / Contributing
 ---
-Please submit all bug reports regarding these words lists or the speller dictionaries to the [Issue Tracker](https://sourceforge.net/p/wordlist/issues/) on SourceForge.
+Please submit all bug reports regarding these words lists or the speller dictionaries to the [Issue Tracker](https://github.com/kevina/wordlist/issues) on GitHub.

 You can also fork the repository on GitHub and submit a pull request.